-The vacant and underutilized sites shown in Table 4-4. would not be sufficient to meet the City's RHNA alone.
-The vacant and underutilized sites provide 320 RHNA units and the ADU analysis provides 160 RHNA units.
-In addition to the Residential Sites Inventory and ADU assumptions, the City must consider rezoning sites to accommodate 502 RHNA units.
+The vacant and underutilized sites shown in Table 4-4 Error!
+Reference source not found. would not be sufficient to meet the City's RHNA alone.
+The vacant and underutilized sites provide 320 RHNA units and the ADU analysis provides 160-120 RHNA units.
+In addition to the Vacant and Underutilized Residential Sites Inventory and ADU assumptions, the City must consider rezoning sites to accommodate 502-542 RHNA units.
 The City identified potential candidate sites for rezoning.
 The current zoning of the candidate sites is industrial, mixed use, commercial, and open space.
 These sites are identified as candidate sites due to the current underutilized conditions.
-The City has proposed that these sites be rezoned to Rancho San Clemente Specific Plan (RSCSP) residential medium (15 du/ac), residential medium (24 du/acre), residential medium high (30 du/acre), or Talega Specific Plan (TSP) residential high (40 du/acre).
+The City has proposed that these sites be rezoned to Rancho San Clemente Specific Plan (RSCSP) residential medium (RM) (15 du/ac), RM Affordable Housing Overlay (AH)residential medium (24 du/acre), residential medium high (RMH) AH (30 du/acre), or Talega Specific Plan (TSP) residential high (RH) (40 du/acre), or RH AH (45 du/ac).

 Most of these sites are vacant, located in areas that are transitioning, or are near existing residential uses.
 The same development potential methodology discussed previously was used to determine potential on these candidate sites.
 The non-vacant sites that were selected, specifically the sites located along Avenida Pico and Pico Plaza, are largely surface parking lots.
+A developer contacted the City about development at the closed hospital at 654 Camino de los Mares (Site V).
+Utilizing the anticipated affordable hHousing Oeverlay (AHH), Site V cancould be built to 45 du/ac plus 7,500 square feet (sf) of commercial/medical office.
 The non-vacant sites were also selected due to closures, reduced usage, and the proximity to other residential communities.
-Based on the City's development standards and past experience, the City's candidate sites for rezoning total 78.41 acres and has the potential to yield 1,564 units (Table 4-5).
+Based on the City's development standards and past experience, the City's candidate sites for rezoning total 85.1778.41 acres and has the potential to yield 1,564 7481 units (Table 4-5).
 To facilitate City Council consideration on the rezone sites, the City implemented a survey to solicit public input (see Appendix A).

-Table 4-5: Candidate Sites for Rezoning
+Table 4-54-5: Candidate Sites for Rezoning